-I’m currently the Creative director for User experience architecture at the BBC.
+I’m currently the Creative director for User experience architecture and UX Writing at the BBC.
 I lead a team of information architects who are committed to making the BBC’s tools, content and experiences more meaningful and connected.
-I’m based in Salford, at MediaCity UK.
+I’m also helping to establish the UX Writing discipline in UX&D. Both roles give me plenty of opportunities for understanding and improving how teams work, getting the most from specialist disciplines and working with people who inform and inspire my own practice every day.
+I concentrate on making sure our efforts are coherent, connected, efficient and resilient.

 I previously worked at The Workshop.
 I specialised in information architecture as well as imagining, writing and creating content for communication and learning.
 I worked on projects for organisations like DWP, Morrisons, Parliament Education Service, Sheffield Hallam University and the BBC.